No. 2 Duke hosts Dartmouth to tip off season - WTOP News

 Durham, North Carolina; Monday, 9 p.m.
 EST

-BOTTOM LINE: The No. 2 Duke Blue Devils host the Dartmouth Big Green in the season opener.
+BOTTOM LINE: The No. 2 Duke Blue Devils begin the season at home against the Dartmouth Big Green.

-Duke finished 27-9 overall last season while going 16-0 at home.
-The Blue Devils averaged 72.0 points per game last season, 13.2 from the free throw line and 20.4 from beyond the arc.
+Duke finished 16-0 at home a season ago while going 27-9 overall.
+The Blue Devils averaged 14.6 assists per game on 26.0 made field goals last season.

-Dartmouth finished 6-8 in Ivy League action and 3-11 on the road last season.
-The Big Green averaged 12.5 points off of turnovers, 8.0 second-chance points and 1.8 bench points last season.
+Dartmouth went 10-18 overall with a 3-11 record on the road a season ago.
+The Big Green averaged 71.4 points per game while shooting 44.2% from the field and 33.3% from deep last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.